Futures

 Summary

-In the entertainment sector, a cultural oligopoly has emerged, dominated by a few major players.
-This consolidation stifles creativity, as remakes and sequels overshadow original content.
+In the realm of entertainment, a cultural oligopoly has emerged, dominated by a few major players.
+This consolidation stifles creativity, as the market is flooded with remakes and sequels, leaving little room for original content.
 Despite this, there remains potential for unique voices to thrive if consumers actively seek diverse offerings.
-The entertainment industry is also grappling with the impact of generative AI, which presents both opportunities and challenges for artists.
-While AI can enhance creativity, it raises concerns about the exploitation of artists’ work and the need for new frameworks to protect their rights.
+The entertainment industry is also grappling with the impact of generative AI, which, while offering new opportunities, poses threats to traditional creative professions.
+The vast amount of online content serves as training data for AI, raising concerns about the exploitation of artists’ work.

 Seeds